-Our board of directors intends to adopt the 2022 Plan, which will become effective on the date of the underwriting agreement related to this offering.
-Our 2022 Plan will come into existence upon its adoption by our board of directors, but no grants will be made under our 2022 Plan prior to its effectiveness.
-Once our 2022 Plan becomes effective, no further grants will be made under our 2019 Plan.
+Our board of directors adopted the 2022 Plan in October 2022 and our stockholders approved the 2022 Plan in October 2022.
+The 2022 Plan became effective on the date of the underwriting agreement related to this offering.
+Since our 2022 Plan became effective, no further grants will be made under our 2019 Plan.